What is a Holding Company?

-Holding company as the name suggests holds the stocks of another company.
-Such a company does not usually carry any traditional business activities, such as manufacturing or offering services.
-Rather, it owns enough assets or equity of other companies to hold voting power or influence their policies and management decisions.
+As the name suggests, a holding company holds the stocks of another company.
+Such a company does not usually carry out any traditional business activities, such as manufacturing or offering services.
+Instead, it owns enough assets or equity of other companies to hold voting power or influence their policies and management decisions.

 Another name for a holding company is a parent company.
-And, the company that parent company control is an operating company or subsidiary.
+And the company that the parent company control is an operating company or subsidiary.

 - Interest, dividend, or profit earned from the subsidiaries.

 - Any service it may offer to the operating company.

 - From the sale and purchase of assets or stock of the subsidiaries.

 All such things are decided beforehand, like profit sharing, cost of service, and more.
 Both the companies sign an agreement that includes all these things and also the budget of the operating company.
 Primarily, this budget allocation is what helps holding companies evaluate the performance of their subsidiaries.

 There are various advantages of holding companies, such as providing asset protection, risk reduction, etc. Let’s discuss these and other advantages in detail.

 Reduction of Risk

 Big corporations prefer a holding company structure.
 Such a structure limits the risk as the holding company can’t be held responsible for the losses of operating companies.
 For example, if an operating company files for bankruptcy, the holding company may face financial challenges.
 But, creditors and courts can’t hold holding companies responsible.
 Moreover, it is seen as a distinct entity from the operating company and thus, can’t be legally held responsible for the losses and debts.